-The Tinnitus experienced by a large percentage of Superficial Siderosis patients points to a disorder of the cochleovestibular system and the neurodegeneration of the eighth cranial nerve.
-Commonly linked with Sensorineural Hearing Loss, Superficial Siderosis patients may experience multiple tone patterns such as high-pitched ringing, swooshing, chains clinking, chirping or buzzing intermittently or in some cases continuously.
+The Tinnitus experienced by Superficial Siderosis patients points to a disorder of the cochleovestibular system and the neurodegeneration of the eighth cranial nerve.
+Commonly linked with Sensorineural Hearing Loss, it often is one of the earliest symptoms to present.
+Superficial Siderosis patients may experience multiple tone patterns such as high-pitched ringing, swooshing, chains clinking, chirping or buzzing intermittently or continuously.

-This abnormal auditory sensory perception can be a horribly challenging problem for those who are sufferers and has a very negative impact on the quality of life.
+This abnormal auditory sensory perception can be a horribly challenging problem for those who are experiencing the disorder and find it may have a very negative impact on the quality of life.
 Audiologists struggle to help Superficial Siderosis patients find relief from the sounds they are hearing in their head.
-A number of patients who have a 100% hearing loss in either one or both ears will report they are still tormented by tinnitus.
+Many patients who have100% hearing loss in either one or both ears report they are still tormented by Tinnitus.
 White noise will be an ineffective masking tool for this patient group.
-Depression, fatigue, and stress is known to increase the intensity of tinnitus.
+Depression, fatigue, and stress is known to increase the intensity of Tinnitus.

 Source: British Tinnitus Association